munificent/game-programming-patterns/book/observer.markdown

 In the example code above, I just used a fixed array because I'm trying to keep things dead simple.
 In real implementations, the observer list is almost always a dynamically allocated array or list that grows and shrinks as observers are added and removed.
-That allocation spooks some people.
+That memory churn spooks some people.

-Of course, the important thing to notice is that it only allocates memory when observers are being wired up. *Sending* a notification requires no memory allocation whatsoever: it's just a method call.
+Of course, the first thing to notice is that it only allocates memory when observers are being wired up. *Sending* a notification requires no memory allocation whatsoever: it's just a method call.
 If you wire up your observers at the start of the game and don't mess with them much, the allocation cost may be minimal.

-In case that is a problem, though, I'll walk through a way to implement adding and removing observers without any dynamic allocation at all.
+If it's still a problem, though, I'll walk through a way to implement adding and removing observers without any dynamic allocation at all.

----

 ### Linked observers

-For the pattern to work, the subject needs to maintain list of the objects that are observing it.
-Usually, it does that by owning a list that contains a bunch of pointers to observers.
-But notice that the `Observer` interface is a class.
-In most implementations, it's a pure virtual interface, and we all know interfaces are better than concrete, stateful classes.
+In the code we've seen so far, `Subject` owns a list of pointers to each `Observer` watching it.
+The `Observer` class itself has no reference to this list.
+It's just a pure virtual interface.
+Interfaces are preferred over concrete, stateful classes, so that's generally a good thing.

-But if we *are* willing to put a bit of state in there, we can thread the list *through the observers themselves*.
-Instead of the subject having a separate list of pointers to observers, it will just point to the first one, which will in turn point to the next one, and on down the line.
+But if we *are* willing to put a bit of state in there, we can thread the subject's list *through the observers themselves*.
+Instead of the subject having a separate collection of pointers, the observer objects become nodes in a linked list.

-First, we'll get rid of the array in `Subject` and replace it with a pointer to the head of the list of observers:
+To implement this, first we'll get rid of the array in `Subject` and replace it with a pointer to the head of the list of observers:

 ^code linked-subject